Reading Time: 4 minutes 52 seconds

 If your goal is greater hip flexor mobility, yoga provides this benefit as well.
 For example, a 2016 study revealed that yoga helps improve flexibility and balance.
 This can also lead to better sports performance.

-- Garland pose.
 This pose is a good hip opener.
 To perform it, stand with your feet slightly wider than your hips.
 Your feet should be pointing slightly to the sides.
 Bend your knees and lower your body to the ground.
 Keeping your heels pressed to the ground, place your hands in a praying position.
 Your elbows will rest on your inner knee.

-- Pigeon pose.
+This is a slightly advanced hip opening yoga pose.
 From a downward dog position, lower your right knee and shin to the ground, placing the knee behind your right wrist.
 Now lower your hips, turning your right foot on its side.
 Continue lowering your entire body until your torso is lying directly on your right leg, which is bent beneath you.
 Repeat with the left leg.

-- Lizard pose.
 This yoga pose begins in a downward dog position.
 Drop your hips and bring your left foot up by your left hand.
 Your left knee is next to your upper arm.
 Hold this hip flexor stretch before repeating on the right side.

-- Cow face pose.
 In this position, you are seated with your right leg crossed over your left leg as much as possible.
 Your right thigh is rotated outward at the hip joint.
 Your right foot is lying on its side, the ankle bone touching the ground.
 Repeat with the left leg on top.

-- Half frog pose.
+This more intense stretch will target your inner thigh.
 To do this hip stretch, lie on your stomach with your upper body propped up on your forearms.
 Bend your left leg, bringing your left foot toward your buttocks.
 Grab your left foot with your left hand and press your foot toward the ground.
 Repeat on the other side, bending your right knee and placing pressure on your right foot to elongate the stretch.

-- Crescent lunge.
 This pose involves moving into a lunge position while sliding the left leg slides backward.
 The left knee and shin are resting on the ground.
 The right leg is in front with the right knee bent.
 The hands can either be extended upward or you can place them on your thigh as you lean forward into the stretch.

 Transitioning from one yoga pose to the next should be a slow, controlled movement.
 This helps ensure that the hip muscles are stretched without increasing injury risk or pain.